Mason Madden

 Brennan Marcel Williams (born February 5, 1991) is an American professional wrestler and former football player.
-He is signed to All Elite Wrestling (AEW) under the ring name Mason Madden as member of MxM TV.
-He also performs for its sister promotion Ring of Honor (ROH) and on the independent circuit.
+He is signed to All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), where he performs under the ring name Mason Madden and is a member of MxM TV and its sub-group MxM Collection alongside Mansoor.
+He also makes appearances on the independent circuit.
 He is best known for his tenure in WWE, where he performed under the ring names Dio Maddin, Mace, and ma.çé.

 Prior to beginning his professional wrestling career, Williams played college football for the North Carolina Tar Heels.
 He was selected by the Houston Texans of the National Football League (NFL) in the third round of the 2013 NFL draft.
 He joined WWE from 2016 to 2023.

 Early life

-Williams was born in North Easton, Massachusetts, and attended Catholic Memorial School.
+Williams was born in North Easton, Massachusetts, and attended Catholic Memorial School in the West Roxbury neighborhood of Boston.

 While at Catholic Memorial, Williams was a member of PrepStars High School All-America team, a member of the "Super 26" team in 2008, an all-scholastic by the Boston Globe and Boston Herald.
 He was named all-conference as both a junior and senior.
 He was rated as the eighth best offensive lineman in the country by SuperPrep All-America.
 Rivals.com rated him the seventh best offensive guard in the country.
 Scout.com rated him as the 15th best offensive lineman in the country.
 ESPN.com rated him the 35th best offensive tackle in the country.
 He was also a member of the Rivals 250.
 He also played in the U.S. Army All-American Bowl.

 On February 15, 2014, Williams's number 73 was retired by Catholic Memorial.

 Football career

+Williams with North Carolina in 2012.